GreateBeyondTheHorizon/GreateBTH/CONTRIBUTING.md

 2. Download the latest build of the pack from [latest-dev](https://github.com/GreateBeyondTheHorizon/GreateBTH/releases/tag/latest-dev).
 3. Import the pack into your Minecraft launcher of choice.
 4. Open the instance folder then enter the `minecraft` directory.
-5. Download the latest build of [Packwiz](https://github.com/packwiz/packwiz) from [here](https://nightly.link/packwiz/packwiz/workflows/go/main) and extract it to the `minecraft` directory.
+5. Run either [packwiz-download-latest.sh](/packwiz-download-latest.sh) for Linux and MacOS, or [packwiz-download-latest.bat](/packwiz-download-latest.bat) for Windows.
+You may need to give execute permissions to the script before running it.
+If you're unable to run the script, you can download the latest build of Packwiz for your operating system from [here](https://nightly.link/packwiz/packwiz/workflows/go/main) and extract it to the instance's `minecraft` directory.
 6. You're now free to change files or add mods in the instance folder that was created in step 3 after importing.
 7. To commit your changes, copy your edits in the instance folder to the folder in which you cloned this repository.